SLdragon/wiki-teamsfx/Integrate-Azure-Key-Vault-with-your-Teams-app.md

     }
     ```

-1. Update the existing resouce for accessing Azure Key Vault.
+1. Update the existing resource for accessing Azure Key Vault.

-    E.g. If it is a Bot or Fucntion project hosted on Azure Web App, you need to update the bicep content of `webApp`:
+    E.g. If it is a Bot or Function project hosted on Azure Web App, you need to update the bicep content of `webApp`:

     1. Add below content under `resource webApp`: